magnusrodseth/webtek-grader/README.md

 3. Next, the deliverable is **graded** using the project description, all project files for the deliverable, and the grading criteria.
 The GPT model outputs feedback and a suggested score for the deliverable in the `feedback.txt` file.

+4. **For your convenience, the script creates a `final.txt` which contains the validation feedback and grading feedback for the deliverable in one file.**

 ## Example of validating with AI

 Here is an example of some errors and warnings from W3C Validator, and the respective generated feedback: